industrydive/easy_django_mockups/CONTRIBUTING.rst

  * install requirements.txt
  * make your changes
  * ensure tests pass
+ * if you add new code, make sure you write new tests to cover the new code
  * create a PR and fill out the PR template